 Born Claudinea Pitre, the Louisiana native was born on May 3, 1967.
 She was one of five children, and relatives recall that she had a retaliatory nature about her from a young age.
 Out of high school, she became a nurse’s aide, however, that job didn’t last long.
 There were always suspicions that when Dee Dee took care of her mother, she may have caused her death by starving her.

 When she was 24, she began dating Rod Blanchard, who was only 17 years of age.
 She got pregnant, and the couple married.
 Gypsy Rose Blanchard was born in July of 1991.
 Though Gyspy Rose was the reason they got married, Rod and Dee Dee quickly divorced after the birth.
 Rod tried to be a part of his daughter’s life for the first year, but it was clear that her mother wasn’t going to allow that to happen.
 Nonetheless, he continued to pay child support payments of $1,200 a month throughout her life.
-Dee Dee moved back in with her family in order to care for Gypsy Rose.
+Dee Dee moved back in with her family in order to care for her daughter.

 Things weren’t always good for the duo at Dee Dee’s father’s home.
 There were suspicions that Dee Dee was trying to poison her stepmother.
 Her father, Rod, claimed that his daughter was putting a weed killer in his wife’s food.
 As a troubled soul, Dee Dee wrote bad checks and delved into a life of petty criminal acts.
 When questioned about Gypsy’s health and her behaviors, she took her daughter and left.
 Shockingly, the stepmother made a full recovery.